SunBro322/python-project-49/README.md

-how to install app brain-even and start to play  https://asciinema.org/a/qerTrmh4W3glqwz6WKtR2Clnu how to install app brain-calc and start to play  https://asciinema.org/a/LGWoeur1I11bKgxeI0lmFet3b how to install app brain-gcd and start to play  https://asciinema.org/a/mGihhU7WLeDlu8NGG91KiVCtu
+how to start to play app brain-even https://asciinema.org/a/qerTrmh4W3glqwz6WKtR2Clnu how to start to play app brain-calc https://asciinema.org/a/LGWoeur1I11bKgxeI0lmFet3b how to start to play app brain-gcd https://asciinema.org/a/mGihhU7WLeDlu8NGG91KiVCtu how to start to play app brain-progression https://asciinema.org/a/135MEKiGpSnb4xZaFrU3wc6Up